dirtslayer/Indexbook/The_Indexbook_Manual/Indexbook_parts.md

 ## Inspiration

-info
-- the original supercharged man page browser
+### man info less is more
+- linux

-writebook
+### writebook
 - dhh's ruby on rails app for publishing md, along with the primeageans dhh is right about everything vlog

-logseq
+### logseq
 - a knowledge management system that uses md plus front-matter

-nushell
+### nushell
 - modern data centric shell scripting languge

-ghostwriter
+### ghostwriter
 - a native md editor with preview and pdf export

-okular
-- working with md to pdf

-krita
+### krita
-- the best graphics program able to mimic pen, pencil and paper
+- graphics program able to mimic pen, pencil and paper

-chrome dev tools
+### chrome dev tools
-- an ide inside the browser? hell ya
-   - vi was a workaround that is all please no war
+- ctrl+shift+i, attach source, allow pasting, esc console
+- disable caching on network tab
+- inspect the shadow dom at any breakpoint with element inspector
+- use element inspector, scroll the panel to see where css values are comming from
+- test on different size devices
+- disable all your extensions to only get your warnings
+- there is no file menu, must use ctrl-s to save
+- no build, live edit
+- right click on refresh button to hard reload and empty cache